Updated October 29, 2023

 C. Impact and Significance of Tier 1 Journalists

 The impact and significance of Tier 1 journalists like Ornstein are immense.
 Their reports often shape the narrative around football clubs, players, and managers.
-They also influence fans’ perceptions and the decisions of other stakeholders in football.
-Furthermore, their reports are frequently used as a reference by other journalists and news outlets, underlining their role as primary sources of information in football journalism.
+They also influence fans' perceptions and the decisions of other stakeholders in football.
+Their reports are frequently used as a reference by other journalists and news outlets, underlining their role as primary sources of information in football journalism.

 IV.
 Exploring Tier 2 Journalists: The Case of Mike McGrath